Long Live Women: Why Your Heart Health Can’t Wait

 Too often, they’re chalked up to anxiety, stress, or something less serious.
 And when that happens, care gets delayed.
 Sometimes, the consequences are serious.

-After menopause, the body produces less estrogen, a hormone that helps protect the heart.
+As a woman transitions towards menopause (perimenopause), the body produces less estrogen, a hormone that helps protect the heart.
 As estrogen levels drop, the risk of heart attack or stroke can rise, even if everything else stays the same.

 Heart disease isn’t just hard on your health.
 It can also take a serious financial toll.
 The average annual cost to manage cardiovascular disease is more than $9,000 per person.